-Item Ship Shore Remarks 1.
-Port authority notified per local requirements?
-Document Port Authority Phone # in Remarks 2.
-Is there an Emergency response plan?
-Emergency Contact # 2a) Is the Plan Available?
-2b) Are you familiar with the plan?
-2c) Are you in compliance with the plan?
-3. The vessel is securely moored.
-4. Ship red flag or red light must be on.
-5. Tank truck and or pump truck work area is barricaded with at least 6 safety cones.
-6. There is a safe means of access between the ship and shore.
-A safety net is deployed under gangway unless equip with ridge handrail and mid rail.
-Gangway should not be position at an angle of not more than 45°.
-7. Effective communications have been established between responsible persons on ship and shore.: (VHF/UHF Ch) Agree on sign or signal.
-Primary System: Backup System: Emergency Stop Signal: 8.
-There is an effective watch on board the ship receiving bunkers/Fuel and ashore.
-During transfer operation a competent person will be continuously in attendance of the pump truck manifold and ship manifold.
-When transfer operation ceases or is temporarily stopped valves will be closed.
-9. Ship Chief Engineer agrees that ullage (available volume) & product quantity to be transferred indicated above is accurate and correct.
-10. Has agreement been reached on responsibility for stopping transfer?
-Truck or Receiving Vessel?
-Document in Remarks.
-11. Has the emergency shut down procedure been agreed?
-State procedure.
-Verify that pump engine emergency stop is operational.
-12. Has the procedure for draining delivery hoses on completion of transfer been agreed?
-13. Fire hoses and fire fighting equipment on ship are ready for immediate use and 2 extinguishers are in place at the pump truck.
-14. All scuppers are effectively plugged.
+ltem Ship Shore Remarks 12 Has the procedure for draining delivery hoses on completion of transfer been agreed?
+13 Fire hoses and fire fighting equipment on ship are ready for immediate use and 2 extinguishers are in place at the pump truck.
+14 All scuppers are effectively plugged.
 Temporarily removed scupper plugs will be monitored at all times.
 Drip trays are in position on decks under hose connections and bunker tank vents.
 Static bucket available and in place for drips.
 No signs of leakage from pump.
-15. Unused fuel connections are blanked and fully bolted.
-16. Transfer hose have been rated for pump use (tagged and dated) and tested for conductivity?
-17. Static bonding wires attached from vessel to pump and pump to road tanker are in place?
-18. The transfer hoses are in good condition & protected from abrasion, securely bolted to manifold & all cam lock connection are secured in place.
+15 Unused fuel connections are blanked and fully bolted.
+16 Transfer hose have been rated for pump use (tagged and dated) and tested for conductivity?
+17 Static bonding wires attached from vessel to pump and pump to road tanker are in place?
+18 The transfer hoses are in good condition & protected from abrasion, securely bolted to manifold & all cam lock connection are secured in place.
 No hose joint suspended over water and hose is supported on ship and pump truck.
-19. Fuel tank contents will be monitored at intervals not exceeding Minutes & check completed for leaks and or fault.
-20. Chief engineer will ensure that bunker tank valves are not closed against flow & valves are set correctly for tank to receive fuel product, tank valves opened before start of discharge pump.
-21. There is a supply of oil spill clean up material readily available for immediate use.
-22. Smoking rooms have been identified on board and smoking restrictions are being observed.
-Nominated Smoking Rooms Ship: Restriction observed 23.
-Naked light regulations are being observed and hand torches and portable radios are of approved types?
-24. All external doors and ports in the accommodation are closed.
-25. Are hand torches and portable radios of approved types?
-26. Are required delivery warning notices in position?
+19 Fuel tank contents will be monitored at intervals not exceeding Minutes & check completed for leaks and or fault.
+20 Chief engineer will ensure that bunker tank valves are not closed against flow & valves are set correctly for tank to receive fuel product, tank valves opened before start of discharge pump.
+21 There is a supply of oil spill clean up material readily available for immediate use.
+22 Smoking/vaping rooms have been identified on board and smoking/vaping restrictions are being observed.
+Nominated Smoking/Vaping Rooms Ship: Restriction observed 23 Naked light regulations are being observed and hand torches and portable radios are of approved types?
+24 All external doors and ports in the accommodation are closed.
+25 Are hand torches and portable radios of approved types?
+26 Are required delivery warning notices in position?

+Declaration:

-Declaration: We have checked, where appropriate jointly, the items of the checklist in accordance with the instructions and have satisfied ourselves that the entries we have made are correct to the best of our knowledge.
+We have checked, where appropriate jointly, the items of the checklist in accordance with the instructions and have satisfied ourselves that the entries we have made are correct to the best of our knowledge.
 If to our knowledge the status of any item changes, we will immediately inform the other party.

-For Ship For Shore (Min. of 2 per sons on wharf available for duration of o delivery)
+For Ship For Shore (Min. of 2 pers For Shore (Min. of 2 persons on wharf available for duration of delivery)

-Name: Person #1 Name: Person #2 Name:
+Person #1 Person #2

+Name: Name: Name:

-Rank: Rank: Rank:
+Rank: Rank:

 Signature: Signature: Signature:

 Date: Date: Date:

 Time: Time: Time:

-'